 There is no fee for poets interested in submitting to the prize.
 Poets interested in having their work considered should observe the guidelines below:

-- Send 3 previously unpublished poems in a single .pdf, .doc, or .docx attachment, not to exceed 15 pages to firstname.lastname@example.org.
+- Submit 3 previously unpublished poems in a single .pdf, .doc, or .docx attachment, not to exceed 15 pages

 - Only 1 entry of 3 poems per poet.